flow-chart

 Developer Verification

-Verify your Meta Horizon account using a payment method, phone number, or two-factor authentication
+Verify your Meta Horizon account using a payment method, phone number, or two-factor authentication.

-Verify your organization either by verifying your identity as an administrator, or verifying that your account is associated with a legitimate business
+Verify your organization either by verifying your identity as an administrator, or verifying that your account is associated with a legitimate business.

 Complete Age Group Self-Certification

-Self-certify that your app is intended for general audiences (teens and adults 13+), children (10-12), or mixed ages (both)
+Self-certify that your app is intended for general audiences (teens and adults 13+), children (10-12), or mixed ages (both).

 Are you requesting access to platform features?